 View photos and videos from DJI Fly and your mobile device.
-Trimmed Download is supported when downloading a video.
 Select the clip to download.
 QuickShot videos can be created and viewed after downloading to the mobile device and rendering.
 Create contains Templates and Pro.
 Templates automatically edit imported footage.
 Pro allows users to edit footage manually.